KDPRoss/GoParse/README.md

-Here are some simple parsers demonstrating the capabilities of this library; see the `internal/demo` directory for a simple intepreter providing a somewhat-more-extensive example; the tests are also illustrative.
+Here are some simple parsers demonstrating the capabilities of this library; see the `internal/demo` directory for a simple interpreter providing a somewhat-more-extensive example; the tests are also illustrative.

 ### Basic Parsers